ioccc-src/winner/2013/endoh2/README.md

 Nevertheless, the program was too big to meet the IOCCC's size rule.
 So I created a smaller bootstrap program that generates the main program.  `endoh2.c` contains fragments of the main program *as a comment* which `iocccsize -i` does *not* count.
-I gratefully thank the judges for spoiling the size rule this year.
+I gratefully thank the judges for deobfuscating the size rule this year.

 I think the program will work on any major platforms and compilers.